 Jones is awakened by his phone ringing.
 It’s Jane, and she indicates she’s being followed.
 She’s currently hiding out in the bathroom of a restaurant, and is Jones available to escort her out?
 After asking about the man following her — Jane doesn’t know him, he looks rather like a scruffy-headed hipster, he’s been following her for a couple of blocks before ducking into this restaurant after her, but he doesn’t appear to know she’s in the bathroom — he says he’ll be right over.

 When Jones arrives at the bar, he quickly spots a man sitting at a table who clearly seems to be looking for someone.
 Jones heads to the back and knocks on the door to the ladies’ room, announcing his presence.
 Jane answers and the two of them walk out.
-When the man moves to approach, Jones interposes himself and rebuffs the man by treating him like a server.
+When the man moves to approach, Jones interposes himself and rebuffs the man by acting like he misunderstands him and thinks he’s a waiter.
 When the man persists, Jones indicates that they’re not interested.
 The pair leaves.

 Jones lets Jane know that he’s expecting another call, but he can talk with her for a bit before he has to go.
 They duck into another restaurant, and after some small talk, Jones segues into whether or not Jane is afraid of flying.
 He uses that as a jumping-off point to recommend she speak to Mabel.
 Jane says she doesn’t really know her, and would probably feel more comfortable with Jones making an introduction, but Jones says she’s pretty easygoing.
 Jones is interrupted when he receives a phone call from Detective Willett, saying she’s ready to meet.
 Before he leaves, Jones says he hopes to see Jane again, and recommends speaking to Mabel.
 Jane says she might take him up on it, and asks for her number.